j0hnk/jrebel-vagrant/README.md

 Puppet stuff
 ============

-I'm not *master of puppet*.
-The puppet manifests and modules included in ths repo are probably considered rather crufty.
+I'm not a *master of puppet*.
+The puppet manifests & modules included in this repo are probably considered rather crufty.
 What I have attempted to do is to show that it is possible to keep development and production stuff in the same code repository.